ngrok/ngrok-docs/docs/integrations/pinwheel/webhooks.md

     ![URL to Publish](img/ngrok_url_configuration_pinwheel.png)

-1. Make sure the response of the previous command is JSON containing a **status** attribute with `active` as the value.
+1. Make sure the response to the previous command is JSON containing a **status** attribute with `active` as the value.

 ### Run Webhooks with Pinwheel and ngrok